RY997/Thesis/thesis.typ

   stroke: 0.5pt,
   fill: gray,
 )[
-Visionary Scenario: Assisted Change of Exercise Tasks ]
-While this scenario is an idealized depiction of the functionality we aim to achieve, it is not entirely unrealistic.
-However, we do not expect to achieve this level of functionality in the scope of this thesis, as we have found that we cannot always trust the LLM to make the correct changes to the exercise on its own.
-Therefore, we must introduce a guardrail to ensure that the LLM does not make any changes that the user does not approve of.
-Furthermore, we will manage our expectations with respect to the LLM’s performance and ability to accept continuous feedback, and focus on more realistic functionality in the scope of this thesis.
-We propose the following alternative scenario, which we do aim to achieve in the scope of this thesis

-#rect(
-  width: 100%,
-  radius: 2%,
-  stroke: 0.5pt,
-  fill: gray,
-)[
-Demo Scenario: Assisted Change of Exercise Tasks
+Demo Scenario: Assisted Change of Specific Exercise Tasks

-Tom, an instructor using Artemis, opens a sorting strategy exercise in the Code Editor page and initiates a conversation with Iris through the Iris chat window.
-Instead of altering the theme, Tom expresses his intent to replace the existing bubble sort algorithm with the insertion sort algorithm while preserving the technical objectives of the exercise.
+Jane opens a sorting strategy exercise in the Code Editor page and initiates a conversation with Iris through the Iris chat window.
+Instead of altering the whole theme, Jane expresses his intent to replace the existing bubble sort algorithm with the insertion sort algorithm while preserving the technical objectives of the exercise for experienced students.

-Engaging in a collaborative and creative conversation, Iris discusses the exercise requirements with Tom and suggests a step-by-step plan to seamlessly transition from bubble sort to insertion sort.
-Tom reviews the proposed plan and approves it, authorizing Iris to proceed with the modifications.
+Engaging in a collaborative and creative conversation, Iris discusses the exercise requirements with Jane and suggests a step-by-step plan to seamlessly transition from bubble sort to insertion sort.
+Jane reviews the proposed plan and approves it, authorizing Iris to proceed with the modifications.

-As Iris executes each step of the plan, Tom monitors the progress in the chat window.
-With every completed step, Tom inspects the corresponding changes in the exercise code.
-A few minutes into the process, Iris notifies Tom that the exercise is ready for review.
+As Iris executes each step of the plan, Jane monitors the progress in the chat window.
+With every completed step, Jane inspects the corresponding changes in the exercise code.
+A few minutes into the process, Iris notifies Jane that the exercise is ready for review.

-Upon examination, Tom observes that the exercise has undergone a significant transformation, aligning with the insertion sort theme.
-However, he identifies lingering references to the old bubble sort theme that require replacement.
-Additionally, Tom identifies a couple of adjustments he'd like to undo.
+Upon examination, Jane observes that the exercise has undergone a significant transformation, aligning with the insertion sort request.
+However, he identifies lingering references to the old bubble sort algorithm that require replacement.

-To address these remaining modifications, Tom manually fine-tunes the exercise, replacing residual references to the previous theme and undoing undesired changes.
-Once satisfied with the exercise's adaptation to the insertion sort theme, Tom publishes the revised exercise for integration into his course.
+To address these remaining modifications, Jane manually fine-tunes the exercise, replacing residual references to the previous tasks.
+Once satisfied with the exercise's adaptation to the insertion sort algorithm, Jane publishes the revised exercise for integration into his course.

-This assisted change of exercise tasks demonstrates the collaborative and iterative nature of the Iris system, allowing instructors to dynamically modify exercises with ease while ensuring the seamless integration of new themes or algorithmic approaches into their course content.
 ]
+The above scenario is more realistic than the previous one as it provides Iris with more specific instructions.
+These precise instructions enhance Iris's comprehension and organizational capabilities, providing a fixed endpoint and constraint.
+Furthermore, users have the capability to monitor the entire process.
+The execution of the corresponding plan only takes place after users approve Iris's proposed plan, enabling them to closely observe the execution process and subsequently review the changes implemented by Iris.
 === Use Case Model
 #rect(
   width: 100%,